 - using the "My Drafts" filter on the left side (these are tests you started to create, but did not save)

 At this point you can:

-- Edit an existing question by hovering over the question and clicking on the edit icon.
+- Edit an existing question by hovering over the question and clicking on the pencil icon.

 - Delete a question by hovering over the question and clicking on the red "x":